Short Guide to the World of DeFi

 Does DeFi have a Future?

-For business — Industries such as pharmaceuticals, insurance, gaming, and finance are already seeing the game-changing effects of DeFi, and the unfortunate reality is that adoption will increase in the coming years.
+For business, industries such as pharmaceutical, insurance, gaming, and finance are already seeing the game-changing effects of DeFi, and the unfortunate reality is that adoption will increase in the coming years.
 Tesla, one of the world’s largest technology companies, has recognized this and is reorganizing its entire supply chain and logistics around it.

 For personal use, the emerging league of billionaires will almost certainly have their wealth on Defi and homes in the Metaverse.